Building a Shoreline

 - Hire contractors for design and monitoring.
 (DONE)

-- Coastal Carolina University conducts pre-installation baseline monitoring.
+- Coastal Carolina University conducts baseline monitoring.
+(IN PROGRESS)

 - Permits are approved.